 Through the Mists

-Along the rivers path ghosts of birds appear out of the ether, dark shapes of Mallard swimming the muddy waters, pale white Egrets stalking the rivers banks, Black Headed Gulls dipping to feed from the moving surface as the follow the waters course, every one of them a pale reflection of themselves as the shroud of mist hides them from view.
+Along the rivers path ghosts of birds appear out of the ether.
+Dark shapes of Mallard swimming the muddy waters; pale white Egrets stalking the rivers banks; Black Headed Gulls dipping to feed from the moving surface as they follow the waters course.
+Every one of them a pale reflection of themselves as the shroud of mist hides them from view.

 |River Ouse in the Mist|